maximumdata/instant-file-transfer/Readme.md

 Quickly transfer files from your terminal to your phone.

 ![Example GIF](animation.gif?raw=true "Example GIF")
 ### Usage
 `instant-file-transfer foo.jpg`

-Spins up an express server that will download the file and then exist the process.
-Outputs a QR code with that will link to the spun up server, triggering a download of the file.
+Spins up an express server that will serve the file and output a QR code with that will link to the server, triggering a download of the file.
 ### Options
 `-p`

 Set the port to use for the server, will default to 8080 if nothing is passed.
 ### Alias
 `ift` is made available as an alias for `instant-file-transfer`